 Revenue Recognition

-• Deferred Income: Revenue should be recognized based on actual sales, considering delivery times and returns.
+- Deferred Income: Revenue should be recognised based on actual sales, considering delivery times and returns.

 Accounting Standards and Best Practices